im-ironclad/ironclad-react-starterkit/README.md

 Please feel free to utilize this yourself if you find it useful.

-I am going to be expanding on the build script(s) and
+I am going to be expanding on the build script and
 architecture the more I learn about webpack and its capabilities.

 I may decide to expand on this boilerplate to add an express backend server.